orphu/mcdungeon-docs/configuration.rst

 Packaged Spawners               Description
 ==============================  ====
 Angrypig                        A zombie pigman that has already been aggroed.
+Catling                         Skeletons with ocelot masks wielding tipped arrows with postive effects.
 Chargedcreeper                  Creeper with the lightning strike charge effect.
+CustomKnight                    Zombie with full suit of armour and strength.
+Herobrine                       You really don't want to meet this guy.
+Husk                            Husk zombie mob varient.
-CustomKnight                    Zombie with full suit of armour and strength. multi_creeper                   Spawns charged creepers 20% of the time.
-Normal creepers the rest of the time. multi_monster                   Equal random chance of Zombie, Skeleton, Creeper or spider. multi_skeleton                  Spawns wither skeletons 20% of the time.
-Normal skeletons the rest of the time. multi_zombie                    Spawns zombie with strength and speed skeletons 20% of the time.
+Multi_creeper                   Spawns charged creepers 20% of the time.
+Normal creepers the rest of the time.
+Multi_monster                   Equal random chance of Zombie, Skeleton, Creeper or spider.
+Multi_skeleton                  Spawns wither skeletons 20% of the time.
 Normal skeletons the rest of the time.
+Multi_zombie                    Spawns zombie with strength and speed skeletons 20% of the time.
+Normal skeletons the rest of the time.
+Silverfish_Swarm                A swarm of 5 silverfish.
 Skeleton_Armored_Axe_Iron       Skeleton with an iron axe.
 Skeleton_Armored_Sword_Iron     Skeleton with an iron sword.
 Skeleton_Armored_Sword_Leather  Skeleton with an iron sword and leather armour.
+Skeleton_Pumpkin                A tough skeleton with a pumpkin on his head so that he can be in the sun.
+Skeleton_Tipped_Arrow           Skeletons wielding various tipped arrows.
+Stray                           Stray skeleton mob varient.
-WitherSkeleton                  Wither Skeletons.
+WitherSkeleton                  Wither skeleton mob varient.
 Zombie_Fast                     Zombie with speed potion effect.
+Zombie_Pumpkin                  A strengthened zombie wearing a pumpkin on his head so that he can be in the sun.
 Zombie_Strong                   Zombie with strength potion effect.
+Zombie_Sword_Helmet             A zombie with a sword and helmet.
-Zombie_Villager                 Zombie villager.
+Zombie_Villager                 Zombie villiager mob varient (like in a siege.)
 ==============================  ====

 Custom Shops